 Montreal, Quebec, H3A 2T7

-Criminology, criminal justice, social control, punishment, social movements, political sociology and the sociology of law.
+Criminology, criminal justice, social control, punishment, social movements, climate change concern, political sociology and the sociology of law.

 (PhD, The Ohio State University, 2006).
 Arrived at McGill in 2006.
-His research agenda centers on how sociopolitical arrangements influence punishment and other mechanisms of formal social control.
-The subjects of his research include, among other things: police use of force; the size of municipal police departments; the use and legality of the death penalty; factors contributing to jail and prison use; determinants of violence by and against police officers; and the adoption of wrongful conviction legislation.
-Another stream of his work explores the organizational development and effectiveness of the U.S. environment movement.
-Most recently, he has worked to explain aggregate shifts in public opinion related to climate change.
+His research agenda centers on two primary areas.
+The first explores how sociopolitical arrangements influence the adoption of criminal justice legislation and the use of formal social control mechanisms.
+The subjects of his research in this area include, among other things: police use of lethal force; the size of municipal police departments; the use and legality of the death penalty; factors contributing to jail and prison use; and the adoption of wrongful conviction legislation.
+He is currently working on a SSHRC funded project examining police behaviour during their encounters with citizens.

 Note that † indicates publication with a graduate student coauthor.

 Alarie, Milaine† and Jason T. Carmichael.
 (2015) “The ‘Cougar’ Phenomenon: Examining the factors influencing age-hypogamous sexual relationships among middle-aged women.”
-At the Journal of Marriage and Family 77:1250-1265.
+Journal of Marriage and Family 77:1250-1265.

 Carmichael, Jason T. and Jennifer Sigouin†.
 (2015) “Adult Court” in The Encyclopedia of Juvenile Delinquency and Justice.
 Edited by Christopher J. Schreck, New Jersey, John Wiley and Sons, Inc.